Notification

 Pre-Intercourse Masturbation: Clinical Insights Into Sexual Response, Performance, and Psychological Impact

-1. How Masturbation Affects Sexual Response
+1. How Masturbation Influences Sexual Response

 • Release of dopamine and endorphins